Healthcare in the United States

 The complex nature of the system, as well as its high costs, has led to ongoing discussions about the future of healthcare in the United States.
 At the same time, the United States is a global leader in medical innovation, measured either in terms of revenue or the number of new drugs and medical devices introduced.
-The Foundation for Research on Equal Opportunity concluded that the United States dominates science and technology, which "was on full display during the COVID-19 pandemic, as the U.S. government [delivered] coronavirus vaccines far faster than anyone had ever done before", but lags behind in fiscal sustainability, with "[government] spending ... growing at an unsustainable rate".
+The Foundation for Research on Equal Opportunity concluded that the United States dominates science and technology, which "was on full display during the COVID-19 pandemic, as the U.S. government delivered coronavirus vaccines far faster than anyone had ever done before", but lags behind in fiscal sustainability, with "government spending ... growing at an unsustainable rate."

 In the early 20th century, advances in medical technology and a focus on public health contributed to a shift in healthcare.
 The American Medical Association (AMA) worked to standardize medical education, and the introduction of employer-sponsored insurance plans marked the beginning of the modern health insurance system.
-More people were starting to get involved in healthcare like state actors, other professionals/practitioners, patients and clients, the judiciary, and business interests and employers.
+More people were starting to get involved in healthcare, such as state actors, other professionals/practitioners, patients and clients, the judiciary, and business interests and employers.
 They had interest in medical regulations of professionals to ensure that services were provided by trained and educated people to minimize harm.
 The post–World War II era saw a significant expansion in healthcare where more opportunities were offered to increase accessibility of services.
 The passage of the Hill–Burton Act in 1946 provided federal funding for hospital construction, and Medicare and Medicaid were established in 1965 to provide healthcare coverage to the elderly and low-income populations, respectively.